jkingsman/whyami/README.md

 Usage
 -----

-`whyami [--belief]` returns a meaning from a random philosophy of belief, or the meaning as specified by some named `belief` system.
+`whyami [--belief]` returns a meaning from a random philosophy of belief, or the meaning as optionally specified by some named `belief` system.

 Disclaimer
 -----